 Data Sources and Methods for the Sustainable Fish Harvest Indicator

-Established harvest limits can be exceeded due to a number of factors, including short time-frame competitive fisheries and unforeseen bycatch.
-These factors are monitored by DFO and corrective actions are taken to address these situations as they arise.
-Actions include implementing moratoria on fishing when necessary and adjusting harvest limits in future years, to assure conservation is not compromised.
+Established harvest limits can be exceeded due to a number of factors, including short-time-frame competitive fisheries and unforeseen bycatch.
+Fishing is monitored by Fisheries and Oceans Canada, and corrective actions are taken to address situations as they arise.
+Actions include implementing moratoria on fishing when necessary and adjusting harvest limits, to ensure conservation is not compromised.

 - Date modified: